Interim Executive Director

 Born in St. Louis and raised at United Hebrew, she was a member of one of the first preschool classes at UH.
 Her photo can be found on the “Confirmation Wall” in the Messing Auditorium.

 H. Lee Rosenberg has been working with the Youth at United Hebrew Congregation since 2004.
 The Director of Youth Engagement aims to get all youth through the doors of UH and interested in their Judaism through youth groups, Israel, camping, and other informal education programs.

 Before moving to United Hebrew, Lee was an advisor for youth groups in Cincinnati and Boston.
 Originally from Orlando, where he had the pleasure of being a NFTYite in GORFTY, Lee holds a Master’s Degree in Clinical Psychology from the University of Cincinnati and a Bachelor’s Degree in Philosophy and Psychology from Tufts University.

-Director of Membership and Engagement
+Director of Elementary Education and Engagement

 Organist and Assistant Music Director